ultrabug/mkdocs-static-i18n/tests/admonitions/index.md

 # Home page

 !!! tip
-    Implicit title derived from admonition type, can be overriden by setting `admonition_translations`
+    Implicit title derived from admonition type, can be overridden by setting `admonition_translations`

 !!!tip
     Same without space

 !!! warning
-    Implicit title derived from admonition type, can be overriden by setting `admonition_translations`
+    Implicit title derived from admonition type, can be overridden by setting `admonition_translations`

 !!! warning "Heey"
     Explicit title, isn't translated by `admonition_translations`